fbpx Skip to Main Content

 This information is intended to be a resource for families; it is not legal advice.

-• You can take important steps now to prepare for an emergency situation.
+• You can take important steps now to prepare for an emergency.
 Make sure you have provided the most up-to-date information on your schools’ emergency card, including multiple adults that could potentially pick a child up from school.

 • In addition, review a sample Family Preparedness Plan (from Immigrant Legal Resource Center) and use to create your own: English, Spanish, Chinese.